-Using a balloon, a disposable cup and some duct tape your tween can create this Marshmallow Shooter and challenge friends to a marshmallow shoot out!
-The battle may be best taken outside.
+Using a balloon, a disposable cup and some duct tape, your tween can create this idea for a Marshmallow Shooter from Discover Explore Learn and challenge friends to a marshmallow shoot out!

 #3.
 Button Art

-I love this Button Art canvas from simply designing.
+I love this button art canvas from Simply Designing.
 You can create anything you want by painting an outline onto your canvas and gluing buttons of all shapes and sizes until you are happy with how it looks.